Gaudiya Vaishnavism: Theological sources

-Gaudiya Vaishnava theology is prominently expounded by Jiva Goswami in his Sat-sandarbhas, six elaborate treatises on various aspects of God.
-Other prominent Gaudiya Vaishnava theologians are his uncles, Rupa Gosvami author of Sri Bhakti-rasamrta-sindhu and Sanatana Gosvami, author of Hari-bhakti-vilasa, Visvanatha Chakravarti author of Sri Camatkara-candrika and Baladeva Vidyabhushana, author of Govinda Bhashya, a famous commentary on Vedanta Sutra.
+Gaudiya Vaishnava theology is prominently expounded by Jiva Goswami in his Sat-sandarbhas, which are six elaborate treatises on various aspects of God.
+Other prominent Gaudiya Vaishnava theologians include his uncles, Rupa Gosvami, the author of Sri Bhakti-rasamrta-sindhu, and Sanatana Gosvami, the author of Hari-bhakti-vilasa, Visvanatha Chakravarti, the author of Sri Camatkara-candrika and Baladeva Vidyabhushana, author of Govinda Bhashya.

+Jiva Gosvami frequently references Sridhara Swami, particularly quoting from Sridhara Swami's commentary on the Bhagavata Purana (Bhavartha-dipika), throughout the Sat-sandarbhas.
+In the Catuhsutri section of the Paramatma-sandarbha, Jiva Gosvami references Ramanuja's commentary on Brahma Sutras.

 Modern Gaudiya Vaishnava societies

-The strictly centralized form of church-type organization and the idea that one has to be an unconventional (uttama) spiritual master introduced by the reformer Bhaktisiddhanta Sarasvati and his Gaudiya Math was not characteristic of the traditional Gaudiya Vaishnavism with its hereditary brahmins-goswamis and family teachers (kula gurus).
-And much of the Gaudiya Vaishnava community in India remained committed to the unreformed and loosely organized tradition.
+The strictly centralized form of church-type organization and the idea that one has to be an unconventional (uttama) spiritual master introduced by the reformer Bhaktisiddhanta Sarasvati and his Gaudiya Math were not characteristic of the traditional Gaudiya Vaishnavism with its hereditary brahmins-goswamis and family teachers (kula gurus).
+Much of the Gaudiya Vaishnava community in India remained committed to the unreformed and loosely organized tradition.
 Many modern organisations are independent branches of the tree of the Gaudiya Math.